beau-haldane/full-stack-open/README.md

 Working on the exercises at the end of part 2b.
 I'm up to exercise 2.8 but don't have the time or focus right now to complete it.
 There's a lot of confusing event handling going on with the forms that are being used.
 Will need to do some solid revision on this part.

-Edit: Came back to the exercises of part 2b and manage to finish them off this evening.
+Edit: Came back to the exercises of part 2b and managed to finish them off this evening.

+**Tuesday February 1, 2022**

+Half way through the exercises in 2c "Getting data from server".
+Pulling in API data and allowing users to search through it.
+Very useful!